Peabody Academy (Troy, North Carolina): Julius L. Chambers

 Chambers was a founding member of Ferguson, Stein & Chambers, the first integrated law firm in North Carolina.
 The firm became a model for civil rights law firm practice in the private bar.
 Over his years in practice at the firm, and later at NAACP LDF, Chambers litigated and argued landmark civil rights cases in the United States Supreme Court, including Swann v.
 Charlotte-Mecklenberg Board of Education, 402 U.S. 1 (1971) (school desegregation), Thornburg v.
 Gingles, 478 U.S. 30 (1986) (voting rights), Griggs v.
 Duke Power Co., 401 U.S. 424 (1971) and Albemarle Paper Co. v.
 Moody, 422 U.S. 405 (1975) (employment discrimination), Shaw v.
 Hunt, 517 U.S. 899 (1996) (redistricting), among many others.

 Chambers was known for his sharp mind, his relentless focus on the law as a means of advancing civil rights, his understated sense of humor, and his unflappable demeanor.
 He was a man of tremendous courage.
 His home and his car were firebombed on separate occasions in 1965, and his office was burned to the ground in 1971, during the height of some of his most contentious civil rights litigation in North Carolina.
 When he spoke of these events, Chambers was typically matter-of-fact, insisting always that you “just keep fighting.”

 Chambers worked alongside other great litigators and racial justice advocates — Thurgood Marshall, Jack Greenberg, Constance Baker Motley, Robert Carter — and he formed the connective tissue with the next generation of civil rights lawyers — many of whom he personally hired at LDF.

-Julius Chambers passed away in 2013 at the age of 76.
-He's survived by two children and three grandchildren.
+Julius Chambers died in 2013 at the age of 76.
+He was survived by two children and three grandchildren.

 Eddie Coleman, Sr.

 Eddie Brice Coleman, Sr. (widower of Mrs. Maudestine Clinkscales Coleman), son of the late Preston and Charlotte Simms Coleman, was born on September 28, 1918, in Chester, South Carolina.
 He was the fourth of 11 children.
 Mr. Coleman was married to his wife in 1943 and they were happily married for 55 years until she passed in 1998.
 He attended Peabody Academy in Troy, North Carolina, and later graduated from North Carolina A&T State University after spending 4 years in the Army.
 He received his bachelor's degree in agriculture and a master's degree in school administration.
 He was a remarkable educator and imparted knowledge and motivation to all he met.
 He began his education administration work for Peabody School in Troy in 1947.
 At the close of Peabody School, he began teaching for West Montgomery High School.

 Mr. Coleman was revered as one of the most influential people in the county as he worked to bring about peace throughout the community during the school integration process.
 Prior to retirement, he became the Director of Adult Basic Education for Sandhills Community College, in Pinehurst, North Carolina.

-Coleman passed away at the age of 97 on October 8, 2015.
+Coleman died at the age of 97 on October 8, 2015.
 He was survived by his two sons, Eddie L. Coleman, Jr. and Ronald Coleman.